MEDIA GUIDES / Web Performance

 HTTP Requests

-Modern web pages consist of hundreds of resources, including scripts and CSS style sheets.
-Each of these resources requires an HTTP request from the web browser to the server hosting the resource, which increases overall load times.
-To improve performance, developers should aim to minimize the number of resources required to load a page and reduce the number of HTTP requests.
-Speed tests can help determine which HTTP requests are taking a long time and optimize them.
+Modern web pages often consist of hundreds of resources, such as scripts, images, and CSS style sheets.
+Each of these resources requires an HTTP request from the web browser to the server, which can slow down overall page load times.
+To improve performance, developers should focus on minimizing the number of resources required to load a page and reducing the number of HTTP requests.
+By using tools like speed tests, you can identify which requests are taking the longest and optimize them for faster loading.

 How to Test Website Speed?

 There are various tools available for testing website speed and other performance indicators.
-Some tools only analyze web pages and show the test results, while others can also generate recommendations to improve performance.
+Some tools focus on simply analyzing web pages and providing test results, while others go a step further by generating recommendations to help improve performance.
+These tools can offer valuable insights, helping developers identify bottlenecks and optimize the site for better speed and user experience.

 Popular website speed testing tools include PageSpeed Insights by Google, GTMetrix, and Pingdom.
 Additional tools like DebugBear and Dotcom Tools offer comprehensive insights and can perform tests from multiple global locations, which is crucial for understanding geographical variations in website performance.
 These free tools offer insights into website performance and programmatically generate scores and suggestions.